8 DIY safety checks to do before a road trip

 If the car body bounces back quickly on the spring, instead of rising smoothly to its original position, it indicates the damper is worn and may need replacing.
 Worn dampers are a safety concern as they can lead to reduced road holding under brakes or while cornering.

 Listen for knocking noises that could indicate worn joints in the drive shafts to the wheels, or a badly worn differential.
 Note automatic transmissions that are reluctant to shift from neutral into gear.

 A manual transmission is quite robust, but if the engine revs increase and the car's speed doesn't change at the same rate, that's a sign of a slipping clutch, which will eventually wear out altogether.

 8. Interior comfort

 Having to set the temperature lower and lower is a sign that the car's air conditioning system may be running out of the refrigerant gas that chills the air when compressed.
-It won't leave you stranded, but it will make for an uncomfortable trip to the Red Centre or across the Nullarbor if the weather is hot.
+It won't leave you stranded, but it will make for an uncomfortable trip to the Red Centre or the Top End, especially in summer.

 Remember, if you're left stranded, it could be inconvenient, expensive and even dangerous.
 So before you head off, it’s a good idea to make sure you have roadside assistance and car insurance in place.